jeffersonfparil/compare_genomes/README.md

     - **gff**: extension name of the genome annotations (e.g. consistently '*.gff' for all species).
     - **cds**: extension name of the coding DNA sequences (e.g. consistently '*.cds' for all species).
     - **faa**: extension name of the protein sequences (e.g. consistently '*.faa' for all species).
     - **cafe5_n_gamma_cats**: number of the gamma values (parameter of the substittion model) to use for the assessment of significant gene family expansion and contraction using CAFE5.
+If this is equal to one then we use the substitution model without the gamma function.
     - **cafe5_pvalue**: signifcance threshold of gene family expansion and contraction.
     - **go_term_enrich_genome_id**: genome ID for the species specified in **species_of_interest_panther_HMM_for_gene_names_url**.
 Find the appropriate taxon ID from [here](http://pantherdb.org/services/oai/pantherdb/supportedgenomes).
     - **go_term_enrich_annotation_id**: code for the gene ontology level you with to use, e.g. `GO:0008150` for "Biological Process".
 See the list of GO codes [here](http://pantherdb.org/services/oai/pantherdb/supportedannotdatasets).